zeluizgo/fai/README.md

 # fai
-Presentation and MSAccess file about the "Sherlock" which was an implementation of a survey/research system for sales force diagnostics.
+Presentation and MSAccess file about the "Sherlock" which was an implementation of a survey/research system for sales force diagnostics made in 2009.

 ## Welcome to my github samples code - FAI